-My role: user experience, user interface, visual design, html/css/jquery mobile prototyping
+My role: user experience, user interface, html/css/jquery mobile prototyping